MatimbaMtileni/trusty-deal-maker/README.md

 ---

-If you'd like, I can also:
-- Add a `CONTRIBUTING.md` with developer workflows, or
-- Add a GitHub Action to run `npm test` and `npm run lint` on PRs.

-Happy to help with the next step — what would you like me to do next? ✨
----

 ## Email notifications (Resend) 🔧

 To enable email notifications for the `send-notification` Supabase Function, set your Resend API key in the function's environment as `RESEND_API_KEY`. **Do NOT commit your real key to the repository.**